DevOpsPorto/devopsporto.github.io/index.md

 ## Want to present at the meetup?

-Please fill out our [Call for speakers form] (https://goo.gl/forms/LpS4noS5a3iA0vw83) with your talk idea.
-We'll get back to you afterwards to perform our [follow up process](speakerfollowup).
+Interested in presenting at a Meetup?
+We're interested in having you there.
+Checkout the how the talk [submission process works](speakerfollowup.html).
+Afterwards, please fill out our [Call for speakers form] (https://goo.gl/forms/LpS4noS5a3iA0vw83) with your talk idea.

+## Code of Conduct

+Please keep in mind our [code-of-conduct](code-of-conduct.html) when participating in the community.
+We believe this code is essential to a healthy community and clearly in line with the values of DevOps.